mikeprevas/iotest/README.md

 iotest
 ======

-this is a fitness test app for gpio
+this is a fitnesse test app for gpio